The Volokh Conspiracy

 These are the principles that made America great in the first place, and returning to them is the best way to make it greater still.

 I don't agree with every point Wood makes in his speech.
 For example, he claims that "Because assimilation is not easy, no nation should allow the percentage of foreign born to exceed about 15 percent of its population."
 There is no basis for this arbitrary limitation.
 Nations such as Australia, Canada, and Switzerland, have done well with much higher percentages of foreign-born people.
-In Chapter 6 of my book my book Free to Move: Foot Voting, Migration, and Political Freedom, I describe how issues of assimilation and potential "swamping" of institutions are best addressed by "keyhole" solutions, rather than by excluding large numbers of people.
+In Chapter 6 of my book Free to Move: Foot Voting, Migration, and Political Freedom, I describe how issues of assimilation and potential "swamping" of institutions are best addressed by "keyhole" solutions, rather than by excluding large numbers of people.
 Such exclusion based on morally arbitrary circumstances of ancestry and place of birth is at odds with the universalist principles of the American Founding that Gordon Wood has done so much to document and illuminate.

 Wood is right to suggest that America's greater success in assimilating migrants compared to many European countries is in part due to our creedal identity and ideology.
 But, as noted in my book, an additional factor is open labor markets, which make it easier for immigrants to assimilate and learn the language by entering the workforce.
 Switzerland's relative success compared to most other European states is in part due to its similarly low level of labor restrictions.